 1. What's the fuss about Australia Day?

 ▸ January 26 marks the anniversary of the arrival of the First Fleet and the start of British colonisation.
-Some people say this was the beginning of modern Australia, but for many Indigenous people, it was the start of losing land, culture and family.
+Some people say this was the beginning of modern Australia, but for many Aboriginal and Torres Strait Islander people, it was the start of losing land, culture and family.

 ▸ The question we need to be asking is how do we move forward together?
 There’s no simple answer; it’s going to take time, and people willing to listen to the perspectives of others.
 Understanding our shared story is a great place to start.

 2. Why can’t they just get over it?

 ▸ Colonisation happened a long time ago, however, much of the injustice faced by Aboriginal and Torres Strait Islander people is recent; for example, the Stolen Generations occurred up until the 1970s.
 This means there are people, who are only in their 40s today, who were taken from their families as children.

 ▸ When you learn the full facts about what happened, you’ll understand the pain isn't something that’s easy to ‘just get over'.
 It affects many aspects of life for generations.

 ▸ This injustice can be seen today in the devastating statistics that impact many Aboriginal and Torres Strait Islander people across a range of life indicators.
 There’s a gap between the health and social outcomes and life-expectancy for Aboriginal and Torres Strait Islander people and non-Indigenous Australians.
 For example, although Aboriginal and Torres Strait Islander adults make up around 2% of the population, they constitute 27% of the prison population.
 These statistics show that injustice isn’t something that only happened in the past.
 It’s continuing today, which makes it difficult to ‘just get over’.